JEFworks-Lab/jefworks-lab.github.io/assets/docs/lab_guide.md

 We expect all data, code, and relevant lab materials to be shared upon publication and to the [Open Access](http://bit.ly/OpenGlossaryEditing) standard to the best of our abilities.

-Unpublished lab materials, including but not limited to software, data, manuscript drafts, and grants can be presented and shared with others outside the lab as along as prior approval is given by Prof. Fan and <i>all collaborators</i> on the project.
+Unpublished lab materials, including but not limited to software, data, manuscript drafts, and grants can be presented and shared with others outside the lab with approval from Prof. Fan and other corresponding author collaborators (if any) on the project.

 ---